T&T host Barbados in friendly

-PORT OF SPAIN, Trinidad, Mar 4, CMC – Trinidad and Tobago will face Barbados in a friendly international here next Friday, as they continue their preparation for their upcoming 2018 World Cup qualifiers later this month.
+PORT OF SPAIN, Trinidad, CMC – Trinidad and Tobago will face Barbados in a friendly international here on Friday, as they continue their preparation for their upcoming 2018 World Cup qualifiers later this month.

 T&T were originally expected to play Suriname in in Paramaribo on the same date but the hosts pulled out unexpectedly.

-The T&T FA were quickly able to secure the fixture against Barbados, which will be played at the Ato Boldon Stadium.
+The T&T FA was quickly able to secure the fixture against Barbados, which will be played at the Ato Boldon Stadium.

 Trinidad have been in camp for almost two weeks as newly appointed head coach, Dennis Lawrence, has been whipping them into condition for the crucial qualifiers.